Approximate The Measures Of Center For Following Gfdt

 Key Components of a GFDT:

 • Class Intervals: These are the ranges or groups into which the data is divided.
 Each interval has a lower limit and an upper limit.
-For example, 150-159 cm, 160-169 cm, etc., could be class intervals for height data.
+Take this: 150-159 cm, 160-169 cm, etc., could be class intervals for height data.

 • Frequency: This represents the number of data points that fall within a specific class interval.
 It's a count of how many values lie between the lower and upper limits of the interval.